amadeuio/user-auth/README.md

 cd user-auth
 ```

-3. Install the project dependencies (in this case, bcrypt):
+3. Install the project dependencies (in this case, bcrypt, as specified in [Package.json](./package.json)):

 ```sh
 npm install